qm260Code/PyTecplot-hand-script/README.md

-# PyTecplot-hand-script
+# Useful Scripts for Tecplot 360 and Tecplot Chorus

-This is some scripts created by Tecplot using PyTecplot API to manipulate the CFD data
+These scripts use PyTecplot or Tecplot 360's macro language to perform specific tasks.